shahab-systems/shahab-systems.github.io/index.md

 ## CENTER OF EXCELLENCE IN SYSTEMS ENGINEERING
 ### Graduate Research Assistant at Purdue Fort Wayne (PFW), IN
 - Designing PFW Student Success Life Cycle Standard Process to improve student success and retention by streamlining the student experience so that it is more user-friendly, logical, and consistent throughout PFW.
-  - Results: First release of standard work for the redesigned process implemented on 12/04/2021.
+  - First release of standard work for the redesigned process implemented on 12/04/2021.
 - Connected the MBA and SE programs at PFW to advance their efforts in developing a new concentration in Engineering Management for the MBA Program targeted to the emerging needs of the students.
 - Re-designed manufacturing systems for 4 leading companies of Indiana to meet their customer demands.
   - Trained team members on creating and implementing standard work methods.